Biography of MacaronMasako

-Rome, Siena and other small Tuscan villages, and Milan– over 5 years of living in Italy made her more like Italian than American or 100% percent Japanese that came from a typical monolingual family & culture.
+Rome, Siena and other small Tuscan villages, and Milan– over 5 years spent living in Italy not only broadened her education but also her perspective on life, making her feel more Italian than Americanized Japanese.

 Back to Japan